saketkc/hatex/2015_Fall/CSCI-567/README.md

 **If you landed here looking for solutions to your homework problems, it would make more sense to come up with your own solutions first.
 That's the best way to learn!**

+**2015 Fall run of the course had a strict requirement for using Matlab, which seems to have been relaxed now.
+It's probably one of the worst computing toolkits out there, irrespective of a huge user-base**

 - Homework 1
     - [Problem](Homework1/CSCI567_hw1.pdf)
     - [Matlab Jupyter Notebook](Homework1/data/programming/CSCI-567_Homework1.ipynb)